 Another benefit of partitioning your hard drive is that you can easily Format your C: Drive without losing other files that are stored in those partitioned drives.
 This is really beneficial because if you don’t have a partition then you could lose all your important data with a Format.

 There is yet another benefit of partitioning your hard drive.
-You reduce the size of main C: Drive which makes it quicker and easier to Defrag your C: Drive to remove all the disarranged clutter.
+You reduce the size of the main C: Drive which makes it quicker and easier to Defrag your C: Drive to remove all the disarranged clutter.

 Like Hard Disk Drives these benefits also apply to Solid State Drives(SSD) and Solid State Hybrid Drives(SSHD).